symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ********************

-An eligible account may also to a node running local harvesting.
+Delegated harvesting allows using the importance score of an account to create new blocks and receive rewards without having to run a node locally.

-Delegated harvesting enables an eligible account to delegate its importance score to **proxy private key**.
-This private key can be shared securely with a node that it's running local harvesting.
+An eligible account can delegate its importance score to a brand new **proxy account** The private key of the proxy account can be shared securely with any node that is running local harvesting thatdelegated harvesting connections.

-In other words, delegated harvesting permits using the importance score of an account to create new blocks and receive block rewards without running a node.

 .. figure:: ../resources/images/diagrams/delegated-harvesting.png
     :align: center